Georgina Sparks: Season 1

-Georgina Sparks, a girl from Serena van der Woodsen's past who used to party with her, returns to New York from Switzerland.
-Georgina is first mentioned in "The Blair Bitch Project" when Serena discovers that it was she (and not Chuck as previously suspected) who was the one who had been sending her packages of champagne, porn, sex toys and drugs.
-Serena apologises to Chuck and shows him Georgina's letter.
+Georgina Sparks, a girl who had frequently partied with Serena van der Woodsen, returns to New York from Switzerland.
+Georgina is first mentioned in "The Blair Bitch Project" when Serena discovers that she had been sending her packages of champagne, porn, sex toys and drugs—not Chuck.
+Serena apologizes to Chuck and shows him Georgina's recent letter.
 However, he later reassures her that Georgina is still in Switzerland.

-Although Chuck assured her, Georgina steals her family's jet and arrives in Manhattan in "Desperately Seeking Serena" and surprises Serena with a visit to Constance.
-Serena's plans to study with Dan Humphrey for the SATs are cut short when Georgina persuades her to go out and have drinks to catch up with each other.
-Serena reluctantly agrees, but after a few cocktails, Serena's wild-child persona returns.
-Serena reverts to her good girl persona however when she answers a call meant for Georgina that reveals she is still in contact with drug dealers and leaves, realizing that Georgina hasn't changed and that she missed her study date with Dan, which she and Chuck cover up with food poisoning.
-Serena apologises for the missed study plans and says she will meet Dan and Blair at the SATs the next day.
-Georgina calls her again, asking her to go to dinner with her.
-Serena declines the offer at first but Georgina assures that there won't be any wild partying and tells her how she has been inspired to turn her life around after seeing Serena the other day.
+Although Chuck has assured her, Georgina steals her family's jet and arrives in Manhattan to surprise Serena with a visit to her high school, Constance Billard, during the "Desperately Seeking Serena" episode.
+Serena's plans to study with Dan Humphrey for the SATs are interrupted when Georgina persuades her to go out and catch up with each other over drinks.
+She reluctantly agrees, but after a few cocktails, her wild-child persona returns.
+However, she answers a call from Georgina's phone, revealing she had still been in contact with drug dealers.
+Serena leaves the bar, realizing that Georgina has stayed the same.
+Since she had missed her study date with Dan, Chuck helps Serena conceal the truth—claiming she had suffered from food poisoning the previous night.
+When Serena realizes Georgina's intentions, she reverts to her good-girl persona.
+Serena apologizes for the missed study plans and says she will meet Dan and Blair at the SATs the next day.
+Georgina calls, asking Serena to go out to dinner.
+She initially declines the offer, but Georgina assures her it will just be a casual drink between friends.
+To further persuade her, Georgina tells her how she has been inspired to change her ways after seeing Serena the other day.
 Impressed, Serena meets Georgina for dinner, who compliments her on how much she's changed.
-When Serena gets up from the table to call Dan, Georgina drugs Serena's Diet Coke.
-Serena wakes up frantic the next morning in Georgina's apartment, and ends up missing her SATs.
+With Serena being distracted on a call with Dan, Georgina had slipped unknown drugs into Serena's Diet Coke.
+Serena frantically wakes up in Georgina's apartment the next morning and misses the SATs.
 Georgina packs her bags to leave Manhattan until Serena confronts her, seeking to end their friendship, having realized that she makes too many mistakes when she's around her.
-Georgina recounts an incident which Serena quickly dismisses before it is revealed.
-Unfortunately for Serena, Georgina changes her mind, unpacks her bags and ends up meeting Dan in Central Park, introducing herself as Sarah.
+Georgina recounts a past incident which Serena quickly dismisses.
+This incident is revealed later in the season and becomes a significant plot point for Serena.
+Unfortunately for Serena, Georgina changes her mind, unpacks her bags and meets Dan in Central Park while introducing herself as Sarah.

-Under the guise of Sarah, Georgina becomes friends with Dan and Vanessa determined to impose her presence in Serena's life.
-Georgina sends Serena a video of what appears to be Serena in a sex tape and then invites herself in to the van der Woodsen's home subsequently outing Eric during dinner.
-Distressed, Serena runs to Dan, he introduces her to Sarah who Serena is shocked to discover is Georgina in disguise.
+Determined to impose her presence in Serena's life, Georgina becomes friends with Dan and Vanessa under the guise of Sarah.
+Georgina sends Serena a video of what appears to be Serena in a sex tape.
+Afterwards, she invites herself into the van der Woodsen's home, subsequently outing Eric during dinner.
+Distressed, Serena runs to Dan; he introduces her to Sarah, who Serena is shocked to discover is Georgina in disguise.
 Georgina then proceeds to blackmail Serena with the video threatening to reveal all the dark secrets from her past.